Authorization Controller API

 APPOLControls whether you review all transactions via the Auth API or only transactions that pass Galileo’s initial check.

-AUAPIContains host:port addresses for servers that Galileo sends webhooks to.
+AUAPIContains host:port addresses for servers that Galileo sends webhook messages to.

 MLAPIContains the host:port address of the server to use for machine-learning fraud detection.